redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 # Unused
 ```

-** If your bastion machine is not running RHEL 8.6, you will have to upgrade following [this short procedure](troubleshooting.md#upgrade-rhel-to-86-in-scalelab).
+** If your bastion machine is not running RHEL 8.6 or newer, you will have to upgrade following [this short procedure](troubleshooting.md#scalelab---upgrade-rhel).

 Next run the `setup-bastion.yml` playbook ...